EBI-LRG/lrg-website/_faq/variant-nomenclature-example.md

 ---
-title: "Example of variant nomenclature?"
+title: "Can I see an example of variant nomenclature?"
+faq_group: variant
 faq_tags:
   - variant
 faq_related: